pyrmont/kris/README.md

 By default, kris uses the latest release from the Janet repository.
 You can specify a specific version with `--version`.

-To optimize for smallest binary size, use the `--small` flag:
+To optimize for the smallest binary size, use the `--small` flag:

 ```shell
 $ kris janet --small